KingsOnline/adapt-component-icon/README.md

 ### _iconName

 (String) The name of the HTML icon you wish to use.
 The full list is available [here](https://github.com/adaptlearning/adapt-contrib-vanilla/blob/master/less/src/icons.less#L36-L362).
-The `.icon-` prefix is included.
+The `.icon-` prefix and `:before` suffix are not required.

 ### position